Kwintenvdb/homebridge-divoom/README.md

 ### Homebridge config

-After installing the plugin, add the following to the `platforms` array.
+After installing the plugin, add the following to the `platforms` array of your `config.json` or through the Config menu in the Homebridge UI.
 Replace `DIVOOM_MAC_ADDRESS` by the MAC address of the Divoom device.

 ```json
 "platforms": [